playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Now let's see if we're not able to make the experience a bit nicer for our users when they _do_ hit an error.

-# Ignoring the Error
+# Ignoring the Error {#ignoring-the-error}

 Some bugs?
-They're show stoppers.
-When the happen, you can't do anything to recover from the error and as a result you have to halt the user's ability to interact with the page.
+They're showstoppers.
+When they happen, you can't do anything to recover from the error, and as a result, you have to halt the user's ability to interact with the page.

 Other bugs on the other hand may not require such harsh actions.
 For example, if you can silently log an error, pretending that nothing ever happened and allowing the app to continue on as normal, that is oftentimes a better user experience.